History of Grilling | Meat Meets Flame & Grills Get Smart

 Speaking of space, it’s no obstacle for grilling enthusiasts.
 According to a survey from the Hearth, Patio & Barbecue Association, many Americans own more than one grill, secondary grill ownership greatly increases in the charcoal and pellet grill categories, and 83% of grill owners have three or more grilling accessories to customize their grilling experience.

 Where We’re Headed

-While we can divulge the top-secret things we’re working on, you can expect to see much of the following in the grilling industry in the years to come.
+While we can’t divulge the top-secret things we’re working on, you can expect to see much of the following in the grilling industry in the years to come.
 Like everything else in our modern lives… lights, doors, televisions, phones, cars, etc.… even our grills are getting smarter!
 In terms of new technology, be prepared to see smart grills of all shapes and sizes that offer true “set it and forget it” functionality like we see on pellet grills today.
 These smart grills will automatically adjust based on weather conditions to maintain a precise temperature and may even alert you when it’s time to run outside and flip your steak.
 This could be welcome technology for the busy griller who doesn’t have time to babysit the grill.
-Expect technology to change the way we use most grilling electronics from lights to thermometers, fans, and rotisserie motors.
-The BBQ Guru can already turn your Broil King Keg into an electronically controlled charcoal grill!
+Expect technology to change the way we use most grilling electronics from lights to thermometers, burners and rotisserie motors.

 While humans have been cooking outside over an open flame for thousands of years, the grilling industry has made significant improvements to the process, technology, and experience within the last century.
 Grilling has evolved beyond simply cooking food, to be an integral part of our culture and social institution.
 And Broil King is dedicated to continually growing and improving our technology in order to provide the ultimate backyard grilling experience to our North American customers.
 The backyard lifestyle is our passion and delivering the best backyard experience is our goal.